zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 Filtering enables users to quickly winnow down a list or chart to display the result set they are seeking.

 ## Context
-Users need to configure lists of resources and graphical representations of data to show only the information they need to see.
+Users want to configure lists of resources and graphical representations of data to show only the information they want to see.

 ## Problem
-Users have a lot of resources in Azure and need to see a subset if items.
-Azure also stores time series data and users need to see a specific time range of that data.
+Users have a lot of resources in Azure and want to see a subset if items.
+Azure also stores time series data and users want to see a specific time range of that data.

 ## Solution
 The portal enables users to add, remove and customize filters so that users can see exactly what they want.